-Origami Convention 2010 will be held at the Fashion Institute of Technology (FIT), located on 27th Street between 7th and 8th Avenue, New York City.
+Origami Convention 2011 will be held at the Fashion Institute of Technology (FIT), located on 27th Street between 7th and 8th Avenue, New York City on June 24–27.
 It is open to OrigamiUSA members only.

 You must be a member to attend the Annual Convention.
-You can renew your membership here.
+You can join or renew your membership here.

 For the complete list of the times for Convention activities, please click here or on the Hours menu item to the left.

 If you would rather print out and mail your registration forms, you can download them here.
 Send them to the Home Office, OrigamiUSA Convention 2011, 15 W. 77th St., New York, NY, 10024-5192.